victorcasi/data_science/projects/Renault/README.md

 By enhancing the **accuracy of customer usage models** and optimizing vehicle components based on real-world data, this internship contributed to **improving Renault's development processes**, especially in the context of electric mobility.

 ---

-## 📂 **Repository Structure**

-- `library/`: Contains the developed library for estimating confidence intervals.
-- `notebooks/`: Jupyter notebooks with data analysis and case study results.
-- `docs/`: Documentation for the methodology and code + presentation in powerpoint.

----

 ## 📧 **Contact**